 - the doors may be locked, we will be expecting you so either knock or telephone our reception and we will come to collect you.

-For your absolute safety, once you are in the practice, we will ask you again if you or your family have any further symptoms of COVID-19.
+For your absolute safety, once you are in the practice, we will ask if you or any of your family have symptoms of COVID-19 or have been contacted by the NHS tracing system or are self- isolating.

 We hope that you will find it reassuring to know that we perform daily ‘risk assessments’ on each member of our team ensuring that anyone who shows any signs or symptoms remains at home for the required period.